Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **Actors**: Programs that execute autonomously in the Convex environment with deterministic and verifiable behaviour, suitable for managing assets and enforcing Smart Contracts
 * **Convex Virtual Machine (CVM)** - a fully Turing complete programming and execution environment, with a novel combination of language features to facilitate writing decentralised applications.
 We manage to implement a working Lisp compiler "on-chain".
-* **Decentralised Data Object Model** - A data model supporting powerful features such as orthogonal persistence, memory accounting, incremental data sharing and cryptographic verification
+* **Decentralised Data Value Model** - A data model supporting powerful features such as orthogonal persistence, memory accounting, incremental data sharing and cryptographic verification
 * **Performance**: High throughput, low latency execution (many thousands of transactions per second, ~1 second or below latency)
 * **Security**: Cryptographic security for control over all user accounts and assets, byzantine fault tolerance at the level of the decentralised network.